kevinrobinson/somerville-teacher-tool/README.md

 ### Heroku

 We deployed this app on Heroku once and you can, too.
 Be sure to set config variables for DEVISE_SECRET_KEY and SECRET_KEY_BASE before deploying.

+### Amazon Web Services, EC2
+See the [aws README](aws/README.md) for information on provisioning EC2 instances, deploying to EC2 and using ELB and CloudFront.

 ### Your own server